aalars/django-translate/README.md

 When you are somewhat happy with the results, run the command last time.
 Manually go over the changes and fix any errors, keeping the translations in the dictionary in sync with the changes.
 Run `poetry run black .` to format the dictionary.

+Run `./manage.py makemessages` to update the .po files.

 ### Replace strings in .po files